-- All requests originating from the public, outside agencies or internal sources will be received and processed by the Environment Department District call centre - 2) The request will be logged onto Permit Plan. - 3) The District Arborist or appropriate staff will carry out an initial inspection and will complete a "Tree Inspection" form substantially in the form of the attachment to this policy, or complete the electronic version which forms the data collection basis for the GIS based tree risk management system (FMS). - 4) Trees will be assessed and rated as per the procedures below. - 3) The Parks Department will administer the monthly contracts for tree work. - 4) Requests for contractor bids are usually sent to the private contractors in the first week of each month. - 5) The Parks Department will administer the work orders and contracts for tree work. - 6) Requests for contractor bids are sent to the prime contractors on an as needs basis.
+- All requests originating from the public, outside agencies or internal sources will be received and processed by the District call centre - 2) The request will be logged onto Permit Plan. - 3) The District Arborist or appropriate staff will carry out an initial inspection and will complete a "Tree Inspection" form substantially in the form of the attachment to this policy, or complete the electronic version which forms the data collection basis for the GIS based tree risk management system (FMS). - 4) Trees will be assessed and rated as per the procedures below. - 5) The Parks Department will administer the work orders and contracts for tree work. - 6) Requests for contractor bids are sent to the prime contractors on an as needs basis.